katel85/pands-project2021-/README.md

 **What is Python and what is it used for:**

 Python is a popular multi-purpose programming language widely used for its flexibility, as well as its extensive collection of libraries, which are valuable for analytics and complex calculations.Python’s extensibility means that it has thousands of libraries dedicated to analytics, including the widely used Python Data Analysis Library (also known as Pandas).For the most part, data analytics libraries in Python are at least somewhat derived from the NumPy library, which includes hundreds of mathematical calculations, operations, and functions.
+For this project Python version 3.8.5 was used.

 Python is a general-purpose coding language—which means that, unlike HTML, CSS, and JavaScript, it can be used for other types of programming and software development besides web development.
 That includes back end development, software development, data science and writing system scripts among other things.